Summer Safety for People with Seizures

 • If you are going for a walk, hike, jog, or bike ride alone, follow standard safety guidelines.
 Always tell someone your route and how long you expect to be gone.

-• Wear or carry something (e.g., medical alert bracelet, necklace, wallet card, smart watch, or phone) that identifies you have epilepsy and has instructions for a first aid seizure plan.
+• Wear or carry something (medical alert bracelet, necklace, wallet card, smart watch, or phone) that identifies your epilepsy and has a seizure action plan.

 • Avoid activities that are known to place someone with epilepsy at high risk: boxing, high altitude activities like rock and mountain climbing, bungee jumping, scuba diving, sky diving, hang gliding, and paragliding.